Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: I'm glad I'm finally feeling well enough to do JavaScript again.
 I'm trying to prepare for my all-day class Saturday on web components.
 The instructors stated that attendees should be familiar enough with JavaScript to go through the above DOM & jQuery project on Bitovi.
 I was nervous that I wouldn't be skilled enough, but I think I will be OK after going through this section.
 I will focus tomorrow and Friday on reading YDKJS to learn more about prototypes to feel more prepared.

+## Day 22: July 18, 2019

+**Today's Progress**: Finished reading YDKJS - this & Object Prototypes: Chapter 4.
+Started chapter 5.

+**Thoughts**: I have a loose understanding now of what mixins and parasitic inheritance are, but I would like to delve into those concepts more later.
+I also finally understand a high level definition of prototype.

 $.extend = function(target, object) {
   for(prop in object) {
 	if(object.hasOwnProperty(prop) && !target.hasOwnProperty(prop)) {